-The relevant guidance can be found in the PP1 EPPO guidance documents are available.
+The relevant guidance can be found in the PP1 EPPO standards.
+A large number of PP1 EPPO guidance documents are available.
 These range from general standards that explain the basics of an efficacy evaluation and standards dealing with specific data requirements to EPPO standards that provide information on specific pathogens, crops, and/or situations.
 When creating an efficacy dossier for a new product, an important step is to look at which EPPO standards are available that are relevant for the claimed uses.
 Relevant EPPO standards should be followed.